 •The American Opportunity Credit provides a credit of up to \$2500 for an education expenditure of \$4000.
-For taxpayers married filing jointly, the credit is phased out at AGI levels between \$160,000 and \$180,000 (between \$80,000 and \$90,000 for other taxpayers).
-Taxpayer may claim the credit for each of the first four years of post-secondary education. $\S 25A(i)$ .
-Forty percent of the credit is refundable. $\S 25A(i)(5)$ .
+Taxpayer may claim the credit for each of four consecutive years. \$ 25A(b)(2)(A).
+Taxpayer may not claim the credit if she has completed the first four years of post-secondary education. \$ 25A(b)(2)(C).
+Forty percent of the credit is refundable. \$ 25A(i).

 •The Lifetime Learning Credit alternatively, § 25A(c)(2)(A) (only American Opportunity Credit or Lifetime Learning Credit available on one individual), provides a credit of up to 20% of \$10,000 of educational expenses.
 There is no limit to the number of times a Lifetime Learning Credit can be claimed for an individual.

-The Lifetime Learning Credit is subject to an income phaseout.
-For tax year 2019 for taxpayers married filing jointly, the credit is phased out at AGI levels between \$116,000 and \$136,000 (\$58,000 and \$68,000 for other taxpayers). § 25A(d)(2) (Rev. Proc.
-2018-57, § 3.06 (indexed figures)).
+•Both the American Opportunity Tax Credit and the Lifetime Learning Credit are subject to income phaseouts.
+For taxpayers married filing jointly, the credit is phased out at AGI levels between \$160,000 and \$180,000 (between \$80,000 and \$90,000 for other taxpayers).